Together European Partnership Project

 It is important that young carers and their families communicate openly with one another to ensure that young people are supported in their caring roles.

 Carers Trust Scotland is part of an Erasmus+ funded TOGETHER project, with partners in Belgium, Germany, Greece and Italy.
 The project, in its 24-month duration, aims to raise awareness of young carers and to support them and their families.
 The main goal is to develop, test and disseminate three intellectual outputs:

 - Awareness raising material to inform children and adults about how important it is to cooperate and be supportive with each other when there is a caring responsibility in the family;

-- A training workshop curriculum for young carers and their families, to support the creation of an open dialogue about the illness / condition of the care recipient, the impact on the young person and how the whole family can respond to this;
+- A training workshop for young carers and their families, facilitating open dialogue around the caring relationship, the impact this may be having on the young carer and how the whole family can support one another.

-- An e-learning programme for professionals about how to promote a whole family approach for the benefit of young carers and how to replicate the workshop.
+- An e-learning programme for professionals on promoting a whole family approach when supporting young carers.

-The ultimate goal is to have a positive impact on families where a young member and caring responsibilities co-exist, in order to prevent/reduce the negative impacts on the young carer, as well as improve their well-being, social inclusion and community engagement.
+Our ultimate goal is to have a positive impact on families in order to support young carers; reducing the negative impacts caring responsibilities can bring and improving young people’s well-being, social inclusion and community engagement.

 This will be done by helping young carers, their families and professionals to adopt a whole family approach, where:

-- Members of the household (including the care recipient) are encouraged to communicate openly about the illness and caring;
+- Members of the household (including the cared-for person) are encouraged to communicate openly about the illness and caring;

-- The condition of the care recipients is explained clearly to the younger members of the family; and
+- The condition of the cared-for person is explained clearly to the younger members of the family; and

 - Families are helped in building positive relationships.